stanfordnlp/stanza/.github/ISSUE_TEMPLATE/question.md

 Your question might have an answer in these places!

 If you still couldn't find the answer to your question, feel free to delete this text and write down your question.
 The more information you provide with your question, the faster we will be able to help you!

+If you have a question about an issue you're facing when using Stanza, please try to provide a detailed step-by-step guide to reproduce the issue you're facing.
+That would greatly help us in locating the issue faster and help you resolve it!